cortexrd/Knack-Toolkit-Library/README.md

 -   Using reserved keywords to trigger special behavior.
 [See list](https://github.com/cortexrd/Knack-Toolkit-Library/wiki/Keywords).
 -   User filters to save your filters to named buttons
--   Bulk Operations: Edit, Copy and Delete
+-   Bulk Operations: Edit, Copy, Delete and Action
 -   Form data persistence that saves as you type, and will load back your data if a page is reloaded after a submit failure or power outage
 -   Dropdown selector improvements
--   Click followed by long press anywhere in a view to refresh that view
+-   Click followed by long press anywhere in a view to refresh that view (Click + ClickHold)
 -   Numeric pre-validation
 -   Auto-focus on first field of a form or search field in a table
 -   Sorted menus